Learning From Pros Episode 3 – Hinata Aiko: Saikouisen B1 League

 Turn 5: 4s Draw; 3s Discard

-Hinata obtains tenpai on the 4s draw, however, the wait would only be a 3-7s shanpon (dual pairs) wait riichi with only three tiles visible of the wait left.
+Hinata obtains tenpai on the 4s draw, however, the wait would only be a 3-7s shanpon wait riichi with only three tiles visible of the wait left.
 Riichi-nomi for a guaranteed 1,300 points (2,000 points via tsumo) would be extremely sad with how much this hand could potentially be worth.
 Since we are still in the first row and improving the hand can be easily done, not taking tenpai initially and changing the wait for more value is much more valuable.

 The hand is extremely flexible with many upgrades to both iitsu and sanshoku both available, or even just a simple upgrade to a pinfu hand or a kanchan that contains a dora (57m).
 Your draw back into tenpai is extremely wide and any souzu would give tenpai.
 If you look at the image below, and souzu draw would give tenpai again.